First day on the Somme: VIII Corps

 The northern flank of the Fourth Army was held by VIII Corps (Lieutenant-General Aylmer Hunter-Weston).
 Three divisions were to attack on the first day, with the 48th (South Midland) Division in reserve, except for two battalions that held a 1.6 mi stretch between the Third and Fourth armies and two battalions that were attached to the 4th Division.

 Beaumont-Hamel

 The 29th Division attacked towards Beaumont-Hamel.
 Part of the attack was filmed and showed the detonation of a 40000 lb mine beneath Hawthorn Ridge Redoubt at 7:20 a.m., ten minutes before the infantry attack.
 The detonation of the mine alerted the Germans and British troops failed to occupy all of the mine crater before German troops could take over the far lip.
 Many troops of both brigades were shot down in no man's land, which was dominated by Redan Ridge and then caught by German artillery barrages.
-White German signal rockets were seen and taken for British success flares, which led the divisional commander, Major-General de Lisle, to order the 88th Brigade from reserve to exploit the success.
+White German signal rockets were seen and taken for British success flares, which led the divisional commander, Major-General Beauvoir De Lisle, to order the 88th Brigade from reserve to exploit the success.
 The brigade included the Newfoundland Regiment, which advanced on open ground from reserve trenches 200 yd back from the British front line.